ZiemlichUndead/Controllazy/readme.md

 **Controllazy**

-Control your Android smartphone with your WearOS Smartwatch Currently in development.
+Control your Android smartphone with your WearOS Smartwatch.

+Currently in development.